housirvip/serve-me-java/README.md

 # for example: CLEARDB_DATABASE_URL=mysql://root:housirvip@localhost:3306/serve-me?characterEncoding=utf8&autoReconnect=true&useSSL=false
 {user} is your sql username
 {password} is sql password
-{idaddress} is sql address, local machine is localhost {port} is sql port, usually is 3306
+{ipaddress} is sql address, local machine is localhost {port} is sql port, usually is 3306

+# sql schema is in the /server-me-java/sql directory
 ```